ksevindik/ksevindik.github.io/_posts/2008-01-12-dealing-with-soap-headers-in-axis.md

+---
+layout: post
-# Dealing with SOAP Headers in Axis
+title: Dealing with SOAP Headers in Axis
+author: Kenan Sevindik
+---
 After a long period, I have returned to working with `Axis` to develop web services. `Axis` 1.4 is a framework for creating SOAP processing clients and servers.
 One of the issues I encountered during my web service development is dealing with SOAP headers.